Dianthus armeria: Description

 Dianthus armeria is an annual or biennial plant which grows to about 60 cm tall and has a very slender appearance.
 It has widely spaced, paired leaves, and above these it branches rather sparingly.
 At the ends of the stems there are short-stalked or stalkless clusters of deep-pink flowers that are surrounded by erect, hairy, leaf-like bracts.
 These can also be located laterally.
 Each flower is 8 to 13 mm in diameter and has 5 lanceolate petals, each with irregular serrated edges and small white spotting on the upper surface.
 The leaves are hairy, dark green in colour and slim in shape.

 Distribution

 Dianthus armeria is native to Europe, where it is widespread as far north as 60°N in Scandinavia, extending eastwards to Armenia and the Caucasus, and as far south as Spain and Sicily.
-It has been introduced to North America, where it is now naturalised and is widespread.
+It has been introduced to North America, where it is now naturalised and is widespread as an invasive species.
 In Britain it is now extirpated as a native species from Scotland and is known from a few dozen sites in England and 4-5 sites in Wales, including a nature reserve in Flintshire, a quarry near Pontypridd in Rhondda Cynon Taf, near a reservoir in the vicinity of Port Talbot and along a farm track on a site near Llanelli.